What is project cost management software?

 The software should provide insights into earnings, revenues, and overall project financial performance.
 This holistic view allows stakeholders to make informed decisions and optimize project outcomes.

-Which is the best cost management software?
+What is the best cost management software?

 Here are a few best practices to keep in mind: